silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

+---
+title: Server Requirements
+icon: server
+summary: What you will need to run Silverstripe CMS on a web server
+---

 # Requirements

 SilverStripe CMS needs to be installed on a web server.
 Content authors and website administrators use their web browser